Le Bourget

 Le Bourget ([lə buʁˈʒɛ]) is a commune in the northeastern suburbs of Paris, France.
 It is located 10.6 km from the center of Paris.

 The commune features Le Bourget Airport, which in turn hosts the Musée de l'Air et de l'Espace (Air and Space Museum).
 A very small part of Le Bourget Airport lies on the territory of the commune of Le Bourget, which nonetheless gave its name to the airport.
 Most of the airport lies on the territory of the communes of Dugny, Bonneuil-en-France, and Gonesse.
 The Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile is also headquartered on the airport grounds and in Le Bourget proper.

+Typology

+Le Bourget is an urban commune, as it is one of the dense or intermediate density communes, as defined by the Insee communal density grid.
+It belongs to the urban unit of Paris, an inter-departmental conurbation comprising 407 communes and 10,785,092 inhabitants in 2017, of which it is a suburban commune.

+The commune is also part of the functional area of Paris where it is located in the main population and employment centre of the functional area.
+This area comprises 1,929 communes.

 Transport

 Rail

 Le Bourget is served by Le Bourget rail station on Paris RER line B. There is also an extensive freight rail yard with international traffic to Belgium, among others.
 Progressively, Le Bourget is planned to one of the principal transportation hub in the Paris North suburb : The Tangentielle Nord is an express tramway planned to enter in service in 2014, and two train stations are planned in the long term as part of the Grand Paris Express project with the future lines 16 and 17.